Catagen/GeometryLib/README.md

 #GeometryLib

-_GeometryLib is a school related project/assignment with the focus on tests and documentation_
+_GeometryLib is a school related project/assignment with the focus on tests and documentation._

 Routines for working with triangles.
 The modules inside of this package are picked with useful features for the programmer who needs to support triangles.